-Executive Cabinet with an update on the delivery of engagement and consultation activity in 2020/21 (to date).
-Much of the work is undertaken jointly - coordinated through the Tameside and Glossop Partnership Engagement Network (PEN) - by NHS Tameside and Glossop Commissioning Group, Tameside Council and Tameside and Glossop Integrated Care NHS Foundation Trust.
+Much of the work is undertaken jointly - coordinated through the Tameside and Glossop Partnership Engagement Network by NHS Tameside and Glossop Commissioning Group, Tameside Council and Tameside and Glossop Integrated Care NHS Foundation Trust.
 However, it should be noted that each of the three agencies undertake work individually where necessary and appropriate for the purposes of specific projects.
 Engagement is relevant to all aspects of service delivery, all the communities of Tameside and Glossop, and wider multi-agency partnership working.
 The approach is founded on a multi-agency conversation about 'place shaping' for the future prosperity of our area and its communities.

 The onset of the Covid-19 pandemic has also meant that we have had to identify different ways to engage our local communities.
-This report sets out some examples of the ways in which we have done this including the establishment of both the Community Champions programme and Tameside & Glossop Inequalities Reference Group.
+This report sets out some examples of the ways in which we have done this including the establishment of both the Community Champions programme and the Inequalities and support future engagement and consultation activity with the communities of Tameside and Glossop.

+Reference Group.